 For the crumble

-- While the plum mixture is cooking, stir the almond flour, gluten-free rolled oats, oat flour, coconut flour, and cinnamon/nutmeg together in a mixing bowl.
+- While the plum mixture is cooking, stir the almond flour, gluten-free rolled oats, oat flour, coconut flour, coconut sugar and cinnamon/nutmeg together in a mixing bowl.

 - Warm the coconut oil and almond butter, and stir them together.
 Pour the mixture into the dry ingredients, and stir until the dry ingredients are completely mixed with the almond butter and oil.